solita/solita.github.com/_posts/2020-09-29-aws-developer-tools-mule-cicd-solution.md

 There is a good guide on how to specify the cache for the CodeBuild Project: [https://aws.amazon.com/blogs/devops/how-to-enable-caching-for-aws-codebuild/](https://aws.amazon.com/blogs/devops/how-to-enable-caching-for-aws-codebuild/)

-Basically all you do is specify a AWS S3 bucket that should be used as the cache location and some additional information.
+Basically all you do is specify an AWS S3 bucket that should be used as the cache location and some additional information.

 There is one misleading part of information in the guide that I had some issues while enabling the cache:
 You will get this error if you specify the Cache path prefix to be `cache/archives/`: